Vualto/vudrm-public-docs/docs/source/DeveloperDocumentation/PackagingGuides/shaka-packager.md

 ### Packaging Content with FairPlay DRM

-Below is an example of how we can send a request to Shaka Packager to encrypt our content with FairPlay DRM and package it:
+Below is an example of how we can send a request to Shaka Packager to encrypt and package our content with FairPlay DRM.

 ```text
   packager \